coolar-star/COOL/docs/philosophy/human_brain_and_consciousness.md

 ---

-## 7.Summary
+## 7. Summary
-The human brain has never been shown to store memories as discrete data in the computational sense.
+No agreed-upon computational “memory storage mechanism” has been demonstrated in the human brain despite decades of investigation.
 Instead, memory and perception are reconstructive: they re-emerge through ongoing neural regeneration shaped by context and evaluation.
 Consciousness appears as an illusion of continuity produced by